Montgomery bus boycott: Background

 Before the bus boycott, Jim Crow laws mandated the racial segregation of the Montgomery Bus Line.
 As a result of this segregation, African Americans were not hired as drivers, were forced to ride in the back of the bus, and were frequently ordered to surrender their seats to white people even though black passengers made up 75% of the bus system's riders.
 Many bus drivers treated their black passengers poorly beyond the law: African-Americans were assaulted, shortchanged, and left stranded after paying their fares.

-The year before the bus boycott began, the Supreme Court decided unanimously, in the case of Brown v.
+The year before the bus boycott began, the Supreme Court and Warren Court decided unanimously, in the case of Brown v.
 Board of Education, that racial segregation in schools was unconstitutional.
 The reaction by the white population of the Deep South was "noisy and stubborn".
-Many white bus drivers joined the White Citizens' Council as a result of the decision.
+Discontented white southerners joined the White Citizens' Council as a result of the decision.

 Although it is often framed as the start of the civil rights movement, the boycott occurred at the end of many black communities' struggles in the South to protect black women, such as Recy Taylor, from racial violence.
 The boycott also took place within a larger statewide and national movement for civil rights, including court cases such as Morgan v.
-Virginia, the earlier Baton Rouge bus boycott, and the arrest of Claudette Colvin for refusing to give up her seat on a Montgomery bus.
+Virginia, the earlier Baton Rouge bus boycott, and the arrest of 15-year-old Claudette Colvin, &18-year-old Marie Louise Smith for refusing to give up her seat on a Montgomery bus.

-Previous transport and Bus boycotts in the United States

-In 1841 Frederick Douglass and his friend James N. Buffum entered a train car reserved for white passengers in Lynn, Massachusetts, when the conductor ordered them to leave the car, they refused.
-Following the action, widespread organizing led Congress to approve the Civil Rights Act of 1875 which grant equal rights to Black citizens in public accommodations.
-In 1883 the Supreme Court overturned this victory declaring it unconstitutional.

-Rape of Recy Taylor

-On September 3, 1944, Recy Taylor, a black woman, was raped by six white men in Abbeville, Alabama.
-After investigating her case, Rosa Parksalong with E. D. Nixon, Rufus A. Lewis, and E. G. Jacksonorganized a defense for Taylor in Montgomery.
-They mobilized nationwide support from labor unions, African-American organizations, and women's groups to form the Alabama Committee for Equal Justice for Mrs. Recy Taylor.
-Although they did not succeed in obtaining justice in court for Taylor, the mobilization of the black community in Alabama set up social and political networks that enabled the success of the Montgomery bus boycott a decade later.